-Curator and critic Sarah Lewis visited the University of Iowa campus April 12, 2016 to deliver the eighth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research and Economic Development.
+Curator and critic Sarah Lewis visited the University of Iowa campus April 12, 2016 to deliver the eighth lecture in the Creative Matters series sponsored by the UI Office of the Vice President for Research.
 Below are stories, text, video, photos, and other materials chronicling and related to the visit.

 Lewis is an Assistant Professor of History of Art and Architecture and African and African American Studies at Harvard University and has served on President Obama’s Arts Policy Committee.
 Her writing on contemporary art has been published extensively.